-So, in an effort to prevent and remove stains, I reached out to some experts—dermatologist Nava Greenfield, MD, of Schweiger Dermatology Group, Courtney Goebel, color expert at eSalon, and celebrity colorists AJ Lordet and Giselle from Pierre Michel Salon in NYC.
+So, in an effort to prevent and remove stains, I reached out to some experts: dermatologist Nava Greenfield, MD, of Schweiger Dermatology Group, Courtney Goebel, color expert at eSalon, and celebrity colorists Giselle (from Pierre Michel Salon in NYC) and AJ Lordet.
 Keep reading to see their tips and tricks on how to get hair dye off of skin.

 According to Greenfield, “The most important way to avoid hair dye from staining skin is to avoid getting it on the skin in the first place.
 Using a coat of Vaseline or mineral oil on the scalp and around the scalp before applying the hair dye can help avoid contact of the dye with the skin.
 Of course, wearing gloves on the hands is important as well.”

-"After the color is applied, wipe up any that dripped on the skin (always wear gloves, it never comes off finger nails!)," Lordet says.
+"After the color is applied, wipe up any that dripped on the skin; always wear gloves, [dye] never comes off fingernails!"
+Lordet says.
 "A tissue is good for the wipe off."

-“If you are in a pinch, baby wipes work nicely to gently remove color from the skin.”
+“If you are in a pinch, baby wipes work nicely to gently remove color from the skin,” she says.

-So we’ve covered how to prevent stains, but what about when there’s hair dye on your scalp and around your hairline?
-As Goebel put it, “removing hair color from the skin can be tricky, but it’s definitely not impossible.”
-She uses an old stylist trick, which, however backward it might sounds, uses the hair color itself to remove hair dye from the scalp.
+So, we’ve covered how to prevent stains, but what about when there’s hair dye on your scalp and around your hairline?
+As Goebel put it, “Removing hair color from the skin can be tricky, but it’s definitely not impossible.”
+She uses an old stylist trick, which, however backward it might sound, uses the hair color itself to remove hair dye from the scalp.

 If the color has dripped down your neck or face, Greenfield says it’s not the end of the world.
-“Hair dye will fade usually within just a few days from the skin if you do nothing, but if you want to remove it more quickly, you can rub petroleum jelly (using a glove or wipe) gently into the skin.
-The petroleum jelly will absorb most of the dye, and then you can wipe it away.”
-May we pause here to ask, who knew Vaseline was so useful to the dyeing process?
-We have a new appreciation for the stuff.
+“Hair dye will fade [from the skin] usually within just a few days if you do nothing, but if you want to remove it more quickly, you can rub petroleum jelly (using a glove or wipe) gently onto the skin.
+The petroleum jelly will absorb most of the dye, and then you can wipe it away."

-“If that doesn’t completely do the trick,” she continues, “try some gentle soap or non-scented laundry detergent.
+She adds, "If that doesn’t completely do the trick, try some gentle soap or unscented laundry detergent.
 Lather it up, and then rub it gently on the affected skin.
 Rinse and repeat until the desired effect is reached.”
-Try Cetaphil Gentle Skin Cleanser ($10).
-The drugstore classic is fragrance-free and non-comedogenic, so it won’t irritate stained skin (even after repeated use).
+Try Cetaphil Gentle Skin Cleanser ($10); the drugstore classic is fragrance-free and noncomedogenic, so it won’t irritate stained skin (even after repeated use).

-When all else fails, Giselle turns to an inexpensive, yet effective product: Roux Clean Touch Hair Color Stain Remover ($6).
+When all else fails, Giselle turns to an inexpensive, yet effective product: Roux Clean Touch Hair Color Stain Remover ($11).
 Simply pat it onto the stained skin with a cotton ball and rinse.
-"Its affordable and works great," she says.
+"It's affordable and works great," she says.